Submitty/submitty.github.io/_docs/sysadmin/student_auto_feed.md

 This option is a little more complicated to look at, but is actually not any more difficult than the others.
 This `define` is creating a list (a.k.a. "array") of all the registration codes that indicate a student is enrolled in a course.
-Your student CSV, over time, may include students who were enrolled in a course, but that enrollment changes mid-term.
+Your student CSV may include students who were enrolled in a course, but that enrollment may change mid-term.
-However, there is still a data row for that student.

 In the above example, the two codes `RA` and `RW` indicate a student is enrolled in a course.
 In this case, `RA` may mean "Registered by Adviser" and `RW` may mean "Registered by Web".